StartBlogCaution trapRecognise phishing e-mails - avoid damage

 Subject

-Most of the time, phishing emails suggest special urgency already in the subject line: "Last reminder", "Last notice before discontinuing your services", "Urgent change to your account", "Important security update".
+Phishing emails usually suggest particular urgency in the subject line: "Last reminder", "Last message before your services are cancelled", "Urgent change to your account", "Important security update".

 Threats of dunning or debt collection procedures are worrying, but at the same time an indication of probable forgery.
 Even the most postage-saving provider will resort to letter post instead of sending an e-mail if legal action is to be taken for the sake of legal certainty.